kbdar/EDFConsumptionViz/README.md

 * Log-on to your [Atlas account](http://cloud.mongodb.com) If you do not have a MongoDB Atlas cluster, you can create an account for free and a life time free cluster M0 on MongoDB Atlas.
 * In the project's Security tab, choose to add a new user, e.g. __main_user__, and for __User Privileges__ specify __Read and write to any database__ (make a note of the password you specify)
 * In the Security tab, add a new __IP Whitelist__ and allow access from everywhere.
-* Create an __M10__ or a free M0 cluster based 3 node replica-set in a single cloud provider region of your choice.
+* Create a free M0 (or a paid M10 if you wish)cluster based 3 node replica-set in a cloud provider region of your choice.
 * In the Atlas console, for the database cluster you deployed, click the __Connect button__, select __Connect Your Application__, and for the __latest Node.js version__ copy the __Connection String Only__ - make a note of this MongoDB URL address to be used in the next step

 __2. How to enable and access the API__